 In his Venezuelan Planchart villa in Caracas, cornices and facades are broken up, their pieces crawl each other like ice floes, and in some places, you can take a look at the thin as a sheet facade plane from its end face.
 It looks as if the villa was frozen, and then someone hit it with a hammer, splitting it.

 In the church of San Francesco d’Assisi al Fopponino and the cathedral in Taranto, Ponti recalled the experience of German Expressionists who subjected gothic motifs to cubist geometrization.

 In general, the cubist architecture was a failed, might-have-been project, and it’s pretty easy to understand why.
 In the mid-1920s, the founders of the “modern movement” developed new principles of architecture, invented it anew, from scratch.
 In the early 1910s, cubists only figured out how to decorate or diversify it in a new way.

 It’s obvious, that this task was much more interesting and absorbing.
-That’s why the majority of German expressionist architects and all Czech Cubists, in the middle of 1920s, quickly forgot about their previous experience, and with a great enthusiasm started building white houses with flat roofs.
+That’s why the majority of German expressionist architects and all Czech Cubists, in the middle of the 1920s, quickly forgot about their previous experience, and with great enthusiasm started building white houses with flat roofs.
 This trend prevailed in the architecture for about thirty years, spread to the entire planet and shaped the environment in which still lives the majority of mankind.

 But all this time it was accompanied by a ghost of the cubist architecture, hiding in the shadows, in the folds of history, peeping out from time to time, as if trying to live the life which ended too early.